 Execution Sequence

-All automation rules within a trigger will execute one after the other as long as the status of the order matches the trigger.
+All automation rules within a trigger will execute one after the other as long as the status of the entity matches the trigger.

-If you have multiple automation rules for "New Order" trigger, the engine will execute the first rule.
-If the rule changes the status of the order to cancel, or hold, or archive, the remaining rules will not execute as the status of the order is not new any more.
+If you have multiple automation rules for the "New Order" trigger, the engine will execute the first rule.
+If the rule changes the status of the order to cancel, hold, or archive, the remaining rules will not execute as the status of the order is not new anymore.

-On the other hand, if the first rule does not change the status because the filter criteria did not match, the next rule will be executed.
+On the other hand, if the first rule does not change the status because the filter criteria do not match, the next rule will be executed.

-When there are multiple rules, the execute order depends on the order of the rule in the list.
-First rule is evaluated, and executed.
+When there are multiple rules, the execution order depends on the order of the rule in the list.
+The first rule is evaluated, and executed.
 Then the second rule is executed as long as the order status is still New.
-Here is how you can rearrange the order of execute.
+Here is how you can rearrange the order of execution.

 Default Rule

-For "New Order" rules, there is a default 10 minute "Hold Action" rule for all orders from all order sources is added to all organizations.
-Default rule is the last one to execute in the sequence.
+For "New Order" rules, there is a default 10-minute "Hold Action" rule for all orders from all order sources added to all organizations.
+The default rule is the last one to execute in the sequence.

-Click the button in the trigger section of your choice.
+Click the "New Rule" button in the trigger section of your choice.
 You will see the following window.
 By default all rules are Disabled.
-This is done to make sure you do not accidentally enabled a partially edited rule.
+This is done to make sure you do not accidentally enable a partially edited rule.
 It can impact your order flow.

 Example(s)